stefanocampanella/MHPC-project/_sources/problem/hyperopt.md

 Now $g(\lambda)$ is bounded from below, although it could have many global minima.
 Furthermore, in the considered cases, $\lambda$ parametrizes a finite set of values of some categorical hyperparameters.
 Hence $g$ is a suitable cost function for a further optimization process!

 However, this time it will be a multi-objective optimization.
 Indeed, we still need to talk about the "how" mentioned in the first lines of this section.
 For our purpose, we will pretend to live in a world where there are no queues on supercomputers, and where each user has unlimited access to the resources of the machine.
-In this wonderful world, the only finite resource is time (this, unfortunately, is unavoidable even in the wildest fantasies {cite}`pievani2020finitudine`, and hence we must obey time {cite}`dionigi2020segui`).
+In this wonderful world, the only finite resource is time (this, unfortunately, is unavoidable even in the wildest fantasies {cite}`pievani2020finitudine`, and hence _tempori parere_ {cite}`dionigi2020segui`).
 Therefore the second criteria for this multi-objective optimization will be $t(\lambda)$, the average execution time of $X_\lambda$.

 Finally, we can answer precisely the question of what scaling means for the calibration of GEOtop or, better, why it makes no sense to talk about scaling for this kind of applications.